PET/CT Exams

 Why Use PET/CT?

 PET/CT can detect cancers in their earliest stages.
-PET/CT images the metabolic activity or function of the body’s tissues, often identifying cancerous sites before they can be detected by conventional anatomic techniques such as CT or MR. PET/CT is a powerful tool in the assessment of non-specific findings detected on x-ray, CT or MRI.
-PET/CT is able to more accurately characterize findings, leading to more appropriate management.
-Consequently, unnecessary procedures or tests that present risk and cost to the patient can be reliably avoided in many instances.
+PET/CT images the metabolic activity or function of the body’s tissues, often identifying cancerous sites before they can be detected by conventional anatomic techniques such as CT or MR. Consequently, unnecessary procedures or tests that present risk and cost to the patient can be reliably avoided in many instances.
 PET/CT also aids in surgical planning and radiation therapy planning, leading to more focused interventions at lower risk and cost to the patient while providing a higher likelihood of success.

 Gallium PET/CT (DOTATATE/NETSPOT)

-Patient Prep: Prior to appointment: a.
-Advise patients to drink enough water to ensure adequate hydration.
-There is no need for fasting before the injection.
-There is no need to restrict physical activity prior to the gallium-68 DOTATATE PET/CT.
+Prior to the appointment, patients should drink enough water to ensure adequate hydration.
+There is no need for fasting or restricting activity before the injection.

-These are patients with a prior history of treatment for prostate cancer and now have recurrence with rising PSA levels (2 most recent).
-Imaging will be performed utilizing F-18 fluciclovine, known as Axumin.
-Axumin targets the increased amino acid transport which occurs in many prostate cancers.
+These imaging tests are performed utilizing F-18 fluciclovine, also known as Axumin.
+Axumin is a substance that targets the increased amino acid transport that occurs in many prostate and bone cancers.

-Patient Prep: Do not eat or drink anything for 4 hours prior to the exam.
-If necessary, medications can be taken with a small amount of water within that 4 hours.
+• F-18 fluciclovine: This PET/CT imaging exam of the prostate is performed on men with biochemically recurrent prostate cancer.
+Scan time can take 20-30 min, but anticipate to be at the facility for around one hour.
+To prepare, do not eat or drink anything for four hours prior to the exam.
+If necessary, medications can be taken with a small amount of water within that time.

 Before Your Study